Barry Neil Shrum, Esq

-Our founder, Barry Neil Shrum, Esquire has been practicing law for 25 years, starting our his career as a “Philadelphia lawyer” in the litigation department of a mid-sized Center City firm and then going in-house as counsel to a Fortune 50 conglomerate, all the while honing his craft for the his dream of defending the rights of under-represented musicians, songwriters and artists.
-In 1996, he decided to realize the dream by returning to the site of his roots, Tennessee, and starting practice in Music City.
+Our founder, Barry Neil Shrum, Esquire has been practicing law for over 30 years, starting our his career as a “Philadelphia lawyer” in the litigation department of a mid-sized Center City firm and then going in-house as counsel to a Fortune 50 conglomerate, all the while honing his legal skills to fulfill his goal of defending the rights of under-represented musicians, songwriters and artists.
+In 1996, he decided to realize the dream by returning to the site of his roots, Tennessee, and building a practice in Music City.

 - Adjunct Professor, Mike Curb School of Music Business, Belmont University, Nashville, Tennessee, Divisions of Music Business and Entertainment Industry Studies.
 Classes taught include Entertainment Law & Licensing, Copyright Law, Legal Issues in the Entertainment Industry, Cyberlaw, Music Publishing & Music Business Survey, 2009-present.

 - Guest appearances on the Music Row Show (WSM 650am and BlueHighways TV), various 2008-2010

 - Guest appearances on Malcom West’s Motorsports Today & Country Music Radio Show (WSM 650am), various 2007-2009

 - Featured in Music Row magazine’s In Charge edition, 2008

 - Featured in Nashville magazine’s Music Industry edition, 2007